jwfeniello/Pixel-Chix-Decomp/README.md

 # Pixel Chix Desktop Buddy - Decompiled Assets

 This repository contains the decompiled source files from a 2006 Pixel Chix desktop buddy application.
-These files represent the complete source structure needed to recreate or port Pixel Chix to modern platforms.
+These files contain the complete source structure needed to recreate or (hopefully) port Pixel Chix to modern platforms.

 ## Structure